IBM/csm-dach-cloud-native-labs/day-2/openshift.md

 _A Service serves as an internal load balancer.
 It identifies a set of replicated pods in order to proxy the connections it receives to them._

-The created deployment has 1 replica (1 pod) as the default.
+The created deployment has 1 replica (1 pod), since that is the default for the _oc new-app_ command.
 If you want to scale your application to have 2 pods, you can do the following:
 ```
 user1:~$ oc scale --replicas=2 deployment/myhttpd
 ```